No, Recharging R22 Isn’t “Illegal” in the US

 They responded with threats.
-Threats that they are going to report Josh and us to the EPA because we added 1/2lb of refrigerant to the system.
+Threats that they are going to report Josh and us to the EPA because we added 1/2lb of R22 to the system.

 Here is a quote from this companies public review response… this is a DIRECT QUOTE